Safe-DS/DSL/docs/development/generation-testing.md

    inside the `generated` folder to specify the expected output of the program.
 The relative paths to the Python files and the contents of the Python files will be compared to the actual generation output.
 6. Run the tests.
 The test runner will automatically pick up the new test.

+## Updating the expected output

-7. To quickly update the expected output after changes to the code generator, run `vitest` with the `--update` flag.
+To quickly update the expected output after changes to the code generator, run `vitest` with the `--update` flag.